alroman/blocks-config/README.md

 ### Node.js

 This also can be installed from your repo, or you can build it directly from source.
+General instructions can be found here: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager.
 For Ubuntu users, this is the recommended way:

 ```sh
 sudo apt-get update